 Mary Frances Phillips is a proud native of Detroit, Michigan.
 She is an Associate Professor in the Department of Africana Studies at Lehman College, City University of New York.
 Her research areas include the Modern Black Freedom Struggle, Black Women’s Studies, and Black Feminism.
 She was selected as a 2021-2022 award recipient for a faculty fellowship with the Institute for Advanced Study at the University of Notre Dame and the American Association of University Women Postdoctoral Research Leave Fellowship in 2018-2019.
-Her book manuscript, “Sister Love: Ericka Huggins, Spiritual Wellness, and the Black Panther Party” (under contract with New York University Press), is the first and only biography on Ericka Huggins and documents the previously untold story of her early life and career in the Black Panther Party.
+Her book manuscript, Black Panther Woman: The Political and Spiritual Life of Ericka Huggins (under contract with New York University Press), is the first and only biography on Ericka Huggins and documents the previously untold story of her early life and career in the Black Panther Party.
 The heart of her book excavates Huggins’ day-to-day experience and acts of political dissent during confinement.